On the number of Regge trajectories for dual amplitudes: Discussion

 \paragraph{Regge cuts, relaxing narrow-width approximation.} Finally, it would be very interesting to extend our work to the case of non-pure-meromorphic amplitudes and describe resonances with a non-vanishing width, amplitudes with cuts and Regge cuts, etc. Some remarks had been made in the past in~\cite{atkinson_conditions_1968,Atkinson:1969fe} and it would be interesting to revisit this story within the modern perspective of the $S$-matrix bootstrap.
 For instance, it is not obvious that a single Regge pole and a Regge cut is a disallowed configuration, but the techniques developed in this paper would not allow us to say anything about this case.

 \hrule

 \textit{Acknowledgements.} We would first like to thank Zhenia Skvortsov for asking us the question of whether or not amplitudes with only one trajectory exist.
-We would also like to thank Yue-Zhou Li, Jiaxin Qiao, Leonardo Rastelli and Sasha Zhiboedov for discussions and comments.
+We would also like to thank Johan Henriksson, Yue-Zhou Li, Jiaxin Qiao, Leonardo Rastelli, Slava Rychkov, Aninda Sinha, Alessandro Vichi and Sasha Zhiboedov for discussions and comments.
 This work has received funding from Agence Nationale de la Recherche (ANR), project ANR-22-CE31-0017.
 The work of CE is supported by the ANR through grant ANR-19-CE31-0005-01 (PI: F.~Calore), and has been supported by the EOSC Future project which is co-funded by the European Union Horizon Programme call INFRAEOSC-03-2020, Grant Agreement 101017536.
 This publication is supported by the European Union's Horizon Europe research and innovation programme under the Marie Sk\l odowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No.~101081355.